 Feebates have been used with some success in other countries, including Denmark, France, the Netherlands and Norway.
-The structure of a feebate program for California was studied in considerable detail for CARB.
-In fact, California has come close to implementing a statewide feebate program on multiple occasions through legislative efforts - the first time in the early 1990s and more recently in 2008.
+The structure of a feebate program for California was studied in considerable detail for CARB.26 In fact, California has come close to implementing a statewide feebate program on multiple occasions through legislative efforts - the first time in the early 1990s and more recently in 2008.
 Feebate programs have been proposed as a legislative initiative (e.g., AB 493 Ruskin in 2007), whereby implementation authority would be delegated to CARB and the State Board of Equalization, and a feebate program is not dissimilar from the fee that was approved by the Legislature via AB 434 (Sher, Chapter 807, Statutes of 1991) establishing the Transportation Fund for Clean Air (TFCA).
-Moving forward, MTC will have to engage with CARB and the Air District to determine how the program would be implemented.
+Moving forward, MTC will engage with CARB and the Air District to determine how the program would be implemented and how to progress legislation prior to the start of the program.
 The feebate program would require legislation to provide regional agencies with the authority to implement it.